-We also provide a collection of tools that enable one to manipulate data once the data have been decoded from a SIF file.
+We also provide a collection of tools that enable one to manipulate data once it has been decoded from a SIF file.
 This is important for two main reasons.
-First, the data structure is able to represent structure that is more general than sparsity (see Section 3.1).
-Naturally, this capability imposes some overhead with respect to the complexity of the data.
-The evaluation tools enable one to reverse the process; in other words, the tools take a group partially separable format (that one might think of as a "scatter" operation) and "gather" the information to produce the function value, the gradient, or the second derivatives for the entire function.
-The second derivatives are available in three formats: as a dense matrix, as a sparse matrix whose nonzeros are stored in "coordinate" form, and as a sparse matrix stored in "finite-element" format (e.g., see Duff et al. [1986, chap.
-2]).
-Additionally, we include a routine that forms the matrix vector product with the Hessian matrix, and we provide utilities to obtain the names of a problem, its variables, and possibly its constraints.
-Second, our testing of LANCELOT required the collection of a substantial number of large and nontrivial optimization problems (see Section 2.1).
-With the aid of the supplied tools, one can use the same input files to interface with other optimization software that is not designed to accept SIF (see Appendix B).
+Firstly, the data structure is able to represent structure that is more general than sparsity (see Section 3.1 above).
+Naturally this capability imposes some overhead with respect to the complexity of the data.
+The evaluation tools enable one to reverse the process - in other words, the tools take a group partially separable format (that one might think of as a 'scatter' operation) and 'gather' the information to produce the function value, the gradient or the second derivatives for the entire function.
+The second derivatives are available in three formats: as a dense matrix, as a sparse matrix whose non-zeros for example, Duff, Erisman and Reid, 1986, Chapter 2).
+In addition we include a routine that forms the matrix vector product with the Hessian matrix and we provide utilities to obtain the names of a problem, its variables and possibly its constraints.
+Secondly, our testing of LANCELOT required the collection of a substantial number of large and non-trivial optimization problems (see Section 2.1 above).
+With the aid of the supplied tools one can use the same input files to interface with other optimization software that is not designed to accept SIF (see below).
 As a corollary, we are hoping that practitioners will be encouraged to write test problems in the SIF.
-Of course, although it is not strictly speaking essential (see Conn et al. [1992a, chap.
-8]), we would assume that most users of LANCELOT will write their input using the SIF.
+Of course, although not strictly speaking essential, (see Chapter 8 of Conn et al. (1992a)), we would assume that most users of LANCELOT will write their input using the SIF.

 Several parameters have values that may be changed by the user to suit a particular problem or system configuration.
 If any of these are too small, an error message is produced telling which parameter(s) to increase.
-Typically, they concern the size of the workspace for what we consider the default values for big, medium, and small problems.
+Typically they concern the size of the workspace for what we consider the default values for big, medium and small problems.
 Details on how to change the parameters are given in the document file install.rdm contained in the directory \$CUTEDIR/doc.